No need to wait until Christmas dinner to prepare your gravy. Make it days or even weeks beforehand.

 But fear not ... here is your Christmas wish granted - you CAN make your gravy days ahead, even weeks ahead - before the turkey has even gobbled into your home.
 It's a Christmas miracle to behold.

-Get yourself some chicken wings (there is SO much flavour in this part) and a few vegetables and herbs and mix them with a little olive oil in a deep sided roasting tin.
+So, instead of waiting for the grand entrance of the turkey, you're going to use some chicken wings (there is SO much flavour in this part) + a few vegetables + a few herbs and mix them with a little olive oil in a deep-sided roasting tin.

 Christmas gravy in the bag.
 Literally.Print